Green's function in general relativity: Fourier transformation and Green's function

-We introduce configuration and momentum manifolds from the inertial bundle: In this context, the inertial manifold, the $n$-dimensional $\theta$-extended Riemannian manifold $(\Mg,\bm{\eta}^{~}_\theta)$ with $SO_n$ symmetry, is referred to as the \emph{configuration manifold}.
-The \emph{momentum manifold} $(\tMg,\bm{\eta}^{~}_\theta)$ is another version of the $\theta$-extended Riemannian manifold sharing the same $\theta$-metric $\bm\eta^{~}_\theta$ with the configuration manifold.
+We introduce a momentum manifold concerning the inertial bundle: In this context, the inertial manifold itself, the $n$-dimensional smooth manifold $(\Mg,\bm{\eta}^{~}_\theta)$ with the amphometric, is called as the \emph{configuration manifold}.
+The \emph{momentum manifold} $(\tMg,\bm{\eta}^{~}_\theta)$ is another version of the $\theta$-extended Riemannian manifold sharing the same amphometric $\bm\eta^{~}_\theta$ with the configuration manifold.
 Position vectors, vectors pointing to a point in $\TMg$ and $\TsMg$, are introduced as

 Similarly, position vectors in $\TtMg$ and $\TstMg$ are, respectively,